matentzn/cato-icbo2/docs/index.md

 [//]: # "This file is meant to be edited by the ontology maintainer."

 Welcome to the CATO documentation!
+You will have a great time!

 You can find descriptions of the standard ontology engineering workflows [here](odk-workflows/index.md).